rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 By default, GKE users are not given this privilege, so you will need to run the command before importing GKE clusters.
 To learn more about role-based access control for GKE, please click [here](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

-### Importing a Cluster

-> **Prerequisites:** If you are importing a K3s cluster, make sure the `cluster.yml` is readable.
+> If you are importing a K3s cluster, make sure the `cluster.yml` is readable.
 It is protected by default.
 For details, refer to [Configuring a K3s cluster to enable importation to Rancher.](#configuring-a-k3s-cluster-to-enable-importation-to-rancher)

+### Importing a Cluster

 1. From the **Clusters** page, click **Add Cluster**.
 2. Choose **Import**.